bingoohuang/rotatefile/README.md

 Whenever a write would cause the current log file exceed MaxSize megabytes, the current file is closed, renamed, and a new log file created with the original name.
-Thus, the filename you give Logger is always the "current" log file.
+Thus, the filename you give rotatefile.File is always the "current" log file.

-Backups use the log file name given to Logger, in the form `name-timestamp.ext` where name is the filename without the extension, timestamp is the time at which the log was rotated formatted with the time.Time format of `2006-01-02T15-04-05.000` and the extension is the original extension.
-For example, if your Logger.Filename is `/var/log/foo/server.log`, a backup created at 6:30pm on Nov 11 2016 would use the filename `/var/log/foo/server-2016-11-04T18-30-00.000.log`
+Backups use the log file name given to rotatefile.File, in the form `name-timestamp.ext` where name is the filename without the extension, timestamp is the time at which the log was rotated formatted with the time.Time format of `2006-01-02T15-04-05.000` and the extension is the original extension.
+For example, if your rotatefile.File.Filename is `/var/log/foo/server.log`, a backup created at 6:30pm on Nov 11 2016 would use the filename `/var/log/foo/server-2016-11-04T18-30-00.000.log`